Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

-\textit{Motion Fields:} Instead of ascribing a physical model, we can instead represent the motion as a function of underlying control points with regularization (Embedded Deformation (ED~\cite{sumnerEmbeddedDeformationShape2007}), or Expectation Maximization Dual Quaternion (EMDQ~\cite{zhouEMDQRemovalImage2022}) are some examples).
-MIS-SLAM~\citep{songMISSLAMRealTimeLargeScale2018} performs rigid ORB-SLAM along with a separate deformable tracking thread.
-The deformable tracking uses embedded deformation~\cite{sumnerEmbeddedDeformationShape2007} as the underlying motion model.
-These methods can deform a separate model of back-projected stereo points, but are unable to track or re-localize under large deformation since ORB-SLAM map points are not warped, only the live model is.
-Thus they are of limited use in applications that involve loop closure and longer term tracking since the underlying map does not deform and would not be able to be localized under visual changes.
+Instead of ascribing a physical model, we can instead represent the motion as a function of underlying control points with regularization.
+ED~\citep{sumnerEmbeddedDeformationShape2007}, and Expectation Maximization Dual Quaternion (EMDQ,~\cite{zhouEMDQRemovalImage2022}) are two examples of this.

+MIS-SLAM (\discussed{},~\citet{songMISSLAMRealTimeLargeScale2018}) performs rigid ORB-SLAM along with a separate deformable tracking thread.
+The deformable tracking uses ED~\citep{sumnerEmbeddedDeformationShape2007} as the underlying motion model.
+These methods can deform a separate model of back-projected stereo points but are unable to track or re-localize under large deformation since ORB-SLAM map points are not warped, only the live model is.
+Thus, they are of limited use in applications that involve loop closure and longer term tracking since the underlying map does not deform and would not be able to be localized under visual changes.

-EMDQ-SLAM~\citep{zhouEMDQSLAMRealTimeHighResolution2021} uses SURF features with an underlying motion field represented with dual quaternions.
-A TSDF is used for surface visualization, where surface color is calculated by blending multiple images.
-No re-localization or bundle adjustment is provided, and tracking is only frame-to-frame.
+EMDQ-SLAM (\discussed{},~\citet{zhouEMDQSLAMRealTimeHighResolution2021}) uses SURF features with an underlying motion field represented with dual quaternions.
+A truncated signed distance field is used for surface visualization, where surface color is calculated by blending multiple images.
+No re-localization or bundle adjustment is provided, and tracking is frame-to-frame.
 They evaluate their method qualitatively.